TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 {}
 ```

-The manifest.json file will include the rte\_runtime dependency by default, like this:
+The manifest.json file will include the ten\_runtime dependency by default, like this:

 ```
 {
   "type": "extension",
   "name": "first_cxx_extension",
   "version": "0.2.0",
-  "language": "cpp",
   "dependencies": [
   {
     "type": "system",
-    "name": "rte_runtime",
+    "name": "ten_runtime",
     "version": "0.2.0"
   }
   ],